 Students must be in good academic and disciplinary standing at the time of application.
 Students who are on academic or disciplinary probation are not eligible to participate in study abroad programs.
 Applicants must participate in the entire program and satisfy NIU undergraduate course requirements.

 Students cannot have any encumbrances against their NIU records.
-Any encumbrances placed on a student’s records by NIU (i.e., Undergraduate Admissions, Bursar’s Office, Accounts Receivable, Registration and Records, Health Services, Parking Services, etc.) must be cleared before a student is granted admission to a study abroad program.
+Any encumbrances placed on a student’s records by NIU (i.e., Undergraduate Admissions, Bursar’s Office, Accounts Receivable, Registration and Records, Office of Student Conduct, Health Services, Parking Services, etc.) must be cleared before a student is granted admission to a study abroad program.

 For undergraduate students to be admitted to the program, an applicant’s official transcript must be on file in the NIU Study Abroad Office.
 Students who are currently enrolled at NIU, or who have previously enrolled at NIU, do not need to request an official transcript; the Study Abroad Office will make this request on behalf of the applicant.
 Questions relating to the admission requirements or transcripts should be directed to the Study Abroad Office.